 When teaching inexperienced operators to ride, set up a predetermined course for practice.
 Make sure they know how to drive and control the snowmobile before allowing them to make longer trips.
-Teach them proper snowmobile courtesy, and enroll them in driver's training and safety courses sponsored by local or state organizations.
+Teach them proper snowmobile courtesy, and enroll them in driver's training and safety courses.

+SAFETY

-SAFETY Operator Safety Avalanches
+Avalanches